WSHH: Switch to adult contemporary

 In 1989, Renda Broadcasting decided to challenge former easy listening WLTJ's position as Pittsburgh's soft adult contemporary at-work station by changing WSHH itself to Soft AC, on December 26, 1989.
 The switch worked with WSHH becoming the Soft AC leader.

 In 1997, WSHH moved from its longtime home on Crane Avenue in Green Tree to Parrish Street, just off Greentree Road and approximately a mile from the Crane Avenue building.
 This new building houses WSHH's studios and offices, as well as the corporate offices for Renda Broadcasting.

 In 2009, WSHH saw its AC rival WLTJ move to a younger direction as a Hot AC station.
 By 2012, WSHH became Pittsburgh's last remaining AC, when suburban AC station WLER-FM in Butler, flipped to mainstream rock.

 Christmas music

-During the Christmas season, WSHH plays holiday-themed music.
-Delilah usually starts playing Christmas music in the evening first.
-Then the station plays Christmas music around the clock, beginning in mid-November.
+During the Christmas season, WSHH plays holiday-themed music, beginning in mid-November.
 WSHH, like many other Christmas music stations, returns to regular programming on December 26.
-This competes with Classic Hits-formatted WWSW-FM, owned by iHeartMedia.
+In recent years, WSHH has aired a Christmas Preview Weekend, which is a full Christmas music format for the weekend only, in the weekends leading up to Thanksgiving.
+This Christmas music format competes with Classic Hits-formatted WWSW-FM, owned by iHeartMedia.
+In 2024, WSHH continued the Christmas music through the weekend after Christmas instead of ending on December 26.